mvuorre/exampleRPackage/README.md

 3. [Add the data in appropriate locations](#add-data)
     -   Raw data, preprocessing scripts, R data object
 4. [Document the data and package](#document-the-data-and-package)
+    -   Ensure that users understand what the data and variables mean, and how to use it

-After these three simple steps, you will have a reproducible data package on your computer.
+After these simple steps, you will have a reproducible data package on your computer.
 It will be easy for you to use from within R (or otherwise), and because it is documented you will never forget what was done and how.

 We will also go through advanced (optional) steps.